Paragraph style rule

 Style

 This lets you select text alignment (left, center, right).
-You can also decide whether your text should wrap when it is too large for its container and you can choose your desired indentation level.
-The indentation level specifies how much spacing that should be inserted between the left edge of your paragraph and the edge of its container.
+You can also decide whether your text should wrap when it is too large for its container, and you can choose your desired indentation level.
+The indentation level specifies how much spacing should be inserted between the left edge of your paragraph and the edge of its container.

 Note: